PankhudiB/elastic-search-playground/es-improvements.md

    1. not just dynamic : false but dynamic : strict
 5. Set doc_values to false if you don't need sorting, aggr & scripting
 6. Does while query through grafana - which context are we using ?
-8. While doing the search Check if we need query context or filter context ?
+7. While doing the search Check if we need query context or filter context ?
    1. i.e whether do we really want to calculate relevance scores -> bcoz that takes time
+8. Which Analyser are we using ?

+### ES - doubts

+1. How does `search-as-you-type` work ?